laggiare/cypress-mini-project/README.md

 3. Run tests: `npx cypress run`
 4. Or open Cypress UI: `npx cypress open`

+## Note on Test Execution
+The Cypress tests are written and ready to run.
+Due to Linux dependencies required by Cypress in cloud environments like Codespaces, tests couldn't be executed during development but will work locally or in proper CI/CD environments with `npx cypress run`.

 ## Test Scenarios
 - ✅ Empty fields → "Please fill all fields"
 - ✅ Valid credentials (test@example.com/Password123) → "Welcome!
 Login successful."